 Tree lopping is a method of pruning where the top of the tree is cut off.
 This practice can be carried out for a variety of reasons which include but are not limited to ensuring safety, aesthetic purposes, opening up the view, stimulation of new growth, allowance of more light and prevention of any harm from coming to the surrounding property.
 If tree lopping is carried out by an average person who has little or no knowledge of tree lopping, you are bound to undergo a substantial loss in the future.
 For one, such a person will not take your long term safety into consideration and could end up cutting the trees in a way that they can easily get infected.
 For these and other reasons, we have compiled a list to help you out when it comes to choosing the right tree lopping business (which we hope is us).

 First things first, you will want to find out the kind of businesses that are available and what they have in store for you.
 To get this kind of information dig deep into the businesses.
 Start by making a list of the tree lopping businesses in your locality and you can use this list at later stages to cross out companies that do not satisfy your requirements.
 Ask your friends and family for information on tree lopping businesses and if they do not have enough businesses for you to look into, cast your net wider and get more information online.
 You are bound to come up with a large number of businesses that you can write down.
 Do not narrow your list down yet if they seem to be too many as you will end up crossing out many companies per stage until you have a fistful of companies.
 However, it is a good idea to focus on those in your locality to narrow down the list a bit.
-Find our listing on Yelp online or Yellow Pages.

 The first knock off stage begins here.
-What have people said about the companies in your list?
+What have people said about the companies on your list?
 Are they satisfied?
 If you got some names from your family and friends, they are bound to know something about the companies, especially if they have contracted their services in the past.
-You can create a scale of satisfaction that ranges from one to ten and rate each company as per the information you get from past clients.
+You can create a scale of satisfaction that ranges from one to ten and rates each company as per the information you get from past clients.
 Go online and look for reviews on the company and write them down.

 Local discussion groups are also very helpful at this stage as they can have a variety of opinions on different companies.
 Pay a visit to the companies and ask them to give you a list of previous customers who you can contact to get to know about their experience with the company.
 A good company will be willing to give you a random sample of people who you can get in touch with whereas a company with something to hide will frown upon the idea.
 Get an average of the ratings given to different companies and cross out half of the companies that score in the lower half.